 A hunter needs to be able to haul his kill, right?
-We included two racks on Easton's machine: one over the bed and one on the roof so there's plenty of storage for trophies and supplies.
-The roof rack has 40" light bars in the front and flanking 12" light bars built right in for omnidirectional illumination.
+We included two racks on Easton’s machine: one over the bed and one on the roof, so there’s plenty of storage for trophies and supplies.
+The roof rack has 40″ light bars in the front and flanking 12″ light bars built right in for omnidirectional illumination.

-We wanted to give Easton a perfect place to keep decoys and spare ammo, so we removed the rear passenger side seat and replaced it with a cargo box.
-Two racks plus a cargo box mean there's plenty of room for deer and turkeys on the racks away from the ammo, decoys, food, clothes, drinks, and whatever else he might need to store in the cargo box for his next expedition.
+We also wanted to give Easton the perfect place to keep decoys and spare ammo, so we removed the rear passenger side seat and replaced it with a cargo box.
+Two racks plus a cargo box mean there’s plenty of room for deer and turkeys on the racks away from the ammo, decoys, food, clothes, drinks, and whatever else he might need to store in the cargo box for his next expedition.

-Finally, we took the whole roll cage, racks and all, along with the bumpers, nerf bars, A arms, and even the shock springs, and powder coated them brown to match the woodland camo wrap.
+Finally, we took the whole roll cage—racks and all—along with the bumpers, nerf bars, A-arms, and even the shock springs, and powder coated them brown to match the woodland camo wrap.
 From top to bottom this machine is ready for any hunting adventure Easton wants.

 As you can imagine, Easton’s got some pretty high standards when it comes to the speakers on his machine.
 We had to go big, so we went to ProBox.

 Easton is a performer, so we wanted to let him perform.
 We included a compact mixer that lets him whip out a guitar and mic anywhere he wants and let his dulcet country pipes fill the air.
-With enough wattage to fill a concert hall, he can put on an awesome concert anywhere he wants - complete with a light show.
+With enough wattage to fill a concert hall, he can put on an awesome concert anywhere he wants—complete with a light show.